Collection of photos I took while touring the countryside of this Chinese province last summer.

 Most of them weren't known to the rest of the world until the 20th century, and they offer a window to very different cultures one could see in the eastern part of the country.

-As you get into the mountains, the writings start to include the Tibetan alphabet, and Buddhist temples take over Taoist and Confucian ones.
+As you get into the mountains, the writings start to include the Tibetan alphabet, and Buddhism take over Taoism and Confucianism.

 But maybe more than by the lakes, I spent time on the road...